chtulur/str2-sajat-munka/js-5-feladatok-zaro-projekt/README.md

 # Todo

 - USE MODULES!
-- delete button should delete user from DOM AND Json, no warning necessary
 - Validate Data on Success/Confirm (REGEXP)
 - Throw Toast on invalid data
 - Valid data to be saved in DOM and JSON